qiaohanscode/technical-tutorial/frontend/npmrc.md

-.npmrc contains the runtime configuration for npm
+.npmrc contains the runtime configuration for npm. `.npmrc`files are parsed by `npm/ini`
 ```
 #always-auth = true
 #email = timhanq@hotmail.com